growupkuriyama-hub/lean_cfg_project/README.md

 Near-term proof targets include:

 1. developing concrete small counterexamples for naive observation quotients;
-2. connecting abstract state semantics to the existing extracted typed rule data;
+2. refining the language-level observation quotient layer;
-3. refining the language-level observation quotient layer;
+3. investigating finite generated residual concept bases for fixed-`h` substitutable context-free languages;
-4. investigating finite generated residual concept bases for fixed-`h` substitutable context-free languages.
+4. preparing an online companion blueprint with links to declarations and CI logs.

-The guiding principle is to keep each Lean extension small, modular, and compatible with the no-`sorry` / no-`axiom` CI discipline.
+The guiding principle is to keep each Lean extension small, modular, and compatible with the no-`sorry` / no-project-level-`axiom` CI discipline.